MetroLink (Dublin): Initial proposals

 The metro option emerged as the preferred option, as it provided both an airport link and a commuter link.
-It was described by Transport Infrastructure Ireland as "an important commuter link for the communities and institutions of North Dublin City and County".
+It was described by TII as "an important commuter link for the communities and institutions of North Dublin City and County".
 Metro North (from Swords to St. Stephen's Green) and Metro West were adopted as government policy with the launch of the Transport 21 programme in 2005.

 Three potential routes for Metro North were published by the Railway Procurement Agency in February 2006.
 The first route option went through Finglas and made use of the former Broadstone railway alignment.
 The second route option went through Ballymun and was eventually adopted as the final route.
 The third route option went through Whitehall.
 After public consultation, the RPA announced in October 2006 that they had selected a routing known as the 'East/Central Combined Route' that ran through Ballymun.
 A slightly updated route, with changes in proposed station names, some modifications to station locations, and details of proposed overground and underground routes through Swords was released by the RPA in March 2008.

-On 22 March 2007, Transport Infrastructure Ireland began the procurement process for Metro North.
+On 22 March 2007, TII began the procurement process for Metro North.
 In October 2007 it announced that it had a shortlist of four consortia interested in building Metro North.
 Draft Environmental Impact Statements were published in early 2008.
 On 17 September 2008, the RPA applied for a railway order to An Bord Pleanála.
 Oral hearings were heard during 2009 and 2010.
 On 5 October 2011, Metro North was granted planning permission by An Bord Pleanála.

 It was speculated by the media that the Metro North Project would be indefinitely deferred on 12 August 2011 following a review by Leo Varadkar, then Minister for Transport, Tourism and Sport.
 This was confirmed on 10 November 2011.

 In September 2015, it was announced that Metro North was being relaunched, with a revised opening date of 2027.
 In September 2021, government representatives indicated that the 2027 target would not be met and "was never likely to be achievable", with some reports projecting that construction would not commence before 2027.
-While included in the "National Development Plan 2021-2030", the plan included "no completion dates" for the proposed project.
+While included in the "National Development Plan 2021-2030", the plan included no completion dates for the proposed project.